-Borrowings under the Credit Facility bear interest, subject to the Company's election, on a per annum basis equal to (i) the applicable base rate plus 1.75%, (ii) the applicable LIBOR rate plus 2.75% or (iii) for borrowings denominated in Canadian dollars, the applicable Canadian Dealer Offered Rate plus 2.75%.
-The applicable base rate is equal to the greater of (i) the prime rate, (ii) the federal funds rate plus 0.5% or (iii) the adjusted one-month LIBOR rate plus 2.0%.
-The applicable LIBOR rate depends upon the term (30, 90 or 180 days) of a draw under the Credit Facility, at our election.
-The Company pays a commitment fee of 0.375% per annum on undrawn amounts, which is included with interest and other financing fees on the Company's Consolidated Statements of Operations.
-Borrowings under the Credit Facility are also limited to a borrowing base, which includes certain cash and a portion of eligible debt investments.
+Borrowings under the Prior Facility bore interest, subject to the Company's election, on a per annum basis equal to (i) the applicable base rate plus 1.75%, (ii) the applicable LIBOR rate plus 2.75%, or (iii) for borrowings denominated in Canadian dollars, the applicable Canadian Dealer Offered Rate plus 2.75%.
+The applicable base rate was equal to the greater of (i) the prime rate, (ii) the federal funds rate plus 0.5% or (iii) the adjusted one-month LIBOR rate plus 2.0%.
+The applicable LIBOR rate depended upon the term of a draw under the Prior Facility.
+The Company paid a commitment fee of 0.375% per annum on undrawn amounts, which was included with interest and other financing fees on the Company's Consolidated Statements of Operations.
+Borrowings under the Prior Facility were also limited to a borrowing base, which included certain cash and a portion of eligible debt investments.

-As of December 31, 2014, the Company had United States dollar borrowings of \$48.0 million outstanding under the Credit Facility with an interest rate of 2.91% and non-United States dollar borrowings denominated in Canadian dollars of \$17.0 million (\$14.6 million United States dollars) outstanding under the credit facility with an interest rate of 4.03%.
+As of December 31, 2015, the Company had United States dollar borrowings of \$119.0 million outstanding under the Credit Facility with an interest rate of 3.0% and non-United States dollar borrowings denominated in Canadian dollars of \$17.0 million (\$12.3 million United States dollars) outstanding under the credit facility with an interest rate of 3.59%.
 The borrowings denominated in Canadian dollars are translated into United States dollars based on the spot rate at each balance sheet date.
 The impact resulting from changes in foreign exchange rates on the credit facility borrowings is included in unrealized appreciation (depreciation) on foreign currency borrowings in the Company's Consolidated Statements of Operations.
 The borrowings denominated in Canadian dollars may be positively or negatively affected by movements in the rate of exchange between the United States dollar and the Canadian dollar.
 This movement is beyond the control of the Company and cannot be predicted.
-As of December 31, 2013, the Company had borrowings denominated in Canadian dollars of \$12.0 million (\$11.2 million United States dollars) outstanding under the Credit Facility with an interest rate of 4.03%.
+As of December 31, 2014, the Company had United States dollar borrowings of \$48.0 million outstanding under the Credit Facility with an interest rate of 2.91% and non-United States dollar borrowings denominated in Canadian dollars of \$17.0 million (\$14.6 million United States dollars) outstanding under the credit facility with an interest rate of 4.03%.

 The fair value of the borrowings outstanding under the Credit Facility are based on a market yield approach and current interest rates, which are Level 3 inputs to the market yield model.
-As of December 31, 2014, and December 31, 2013, the fair values of the borrowings outstanding under the Credit Facility were \$62.6 million and \$11.2 million, respectively.
+As of December 31, 2015, and December 31, 2014, the fair values of the borrowings outstanding under the Credit Facility were \$131.3 million and \$62.6 million, respectively.

-The Credit Facility contains certain affirmative and negative covenants, including but not limited to (i) maintaining a minimum interest coverage ratio, (ii) maintaining minimum consolidated tangible net worth and (iii) maintaining its status as a regulated investment company and as a business development company.
-As of December 31, 2014, the Company was in compliance with all covenants of the Credit Facility.
+As with the Prior Facility, the Credit Facility contains certain affirmative and negative covenants, including but not limited to (i) maintaining a minimum interest coverage ratio, (ii) maintaining a minimum consolidated tangible net worth, (iii) maintaining a minimum asset coverage ratio and (iv) maintaining the Company's status as a RIC and as a BDC.
+The Credit Facility also contains customary events of default with customary cure and notice provisions, including, without limitation, nonpayment, misrepresentation of representations and warranties in a material respect, breach of covenant, cross-default to other indebtedness, bankruptcy, change of control, and material adverse effect.
+The Credit Facility also permits the Administrative Agent to select an independent third-party valuation firm to determine valuations of certain portfolio investments for purposes of borrowing base provisions.
+As of December 31, 2015, the Company was in compliance with all covenants of the Credit Facility.